-It's easy to get started developing Ruby on Rails apps that run on App Engine flexible environment.
-Because the apps you create run on the same infrastructure that powers all of Google's products, you can be confident that they can scale to serve all of your users, whether there are a few or millions of them.
+Get started developing Ruby on Rails apps that run on App Engine flexible environment.
+The apps you create run on the same infrastructure that powers all of Google's products, so you can be confident that they can scale to serve all of your users, whether there are a few or millions of them.

 This tutorial assumes you are familiar with Rails web development.
 It walks you through deploying a new Rails app.

 This tutorial requires Ruby 2.6 or 2.7.